rreece/rreece.github.io/outline-of-philosophy/math.md

 -   [First-order logic](https://en.wikipedia.org/wiki/First-order_logic)
 -   AKA predicate logic
+-   domain of discourse
 -   quantification
--   domain of discourse
 -   consistency, validity, completeness, soundness, expressivity

 ### Second-order logic

 -   [Second-order logic](https://en.wikipedia.org/wiki/Second-order_logic)
+-   Includes relation variables in addition to object variables and allows quantification over both.
--   extends first-order logic to allow predicates having predicates or functions as arguments, or in which one or both of predicate quantifiers or function quantifiers are permitted.
+    -   Extends first-order logic to allow predicates having predicates or functions as arguments, or in which one or both of predicate quantifiers or function quantifiers are permitted.
 -   Michael Dummett
 -   Setwart Shapiro
     -   *Foundations without Foundationalism: A Case for Second-Order Logic* (1991) [^Shapiro1991]